NervanaSystems/aeon/doc/source/etl_video.rst

 Once preprocessing is complete, a sample manifest tab-separated values (TSV) file must be created with the absolute paths of the videos and the classification labels.
 For example::

+  @FILE FILE
   /video_dir/video1_location.avi	/labels/target_1.txt
   /video_dir/video2_location.avi	/labels/target_1.txt
   /video_dir/video3_location.avi	/labels/target_4.txt
   /video_dir/video4_location.avi	/labels/target_2.txt

 Where the first column contains absolute paths to the preprocessed MJPEG videos and the second column contains absolute paths to label files.
 The label files